 In positive training, we use praise along with rewards for all dogs.
 At first, the praise doesn’t mean much to the dog.
 The value will come as the dog is rewarded because he comes to understand that praise and rewards go together.
 At first he wants to please to earn another treat, but as time goes on, pleasing his owner is motivation enough for him to do as they ask.
 And the relationship builds.

 In order to learn a new behavior, one must practice.
 Ask any musician!
 If a dog repeats an action over and over, soon the action becomes automatic.
 If, every time you come to a stop on a walk you ask your dog for a sit, eventually, your dog will sit automatically when you stop - the coveted “auto-sit” when walking with your dog.
-When the dog wants your attention inside the house, and EVERY time, you ask for a sit, you'll get an “auto-sit” instead of a forceful nudge.
+When the dog wants your attention inside the house, and EVERY time he approaches you ask for a sit, you'll get an “auto-sit” instead of a forceful nudge.
 And we get a dog who, after escaping and wandering a block away, eagerly runs to return to face her owner when called.
 I know.
 That happened to me.
 My dog Dora was trained with positive reinforcement, not coercion.
 And when the moment of truth came, it was pitch dark.
 I couldn’t see her anywhere.
 But when I called, “Dora, come!” she came, running from around the corner, a half block away, straight to me.
 And I thanked God for every moment we had spent practicing her recall and that it was done positively, so she wanted to do it.

 The fact is, positive, reward-based training results in not only teaching your dog a set of behaviors, but also in building